zcorpan/html-parser-book/manuscript/introduction.md

         └── #text:
 ```

-How this works is what this this book is about.
+How this works is discussed in {% ref "parser", "Chapter 2.
+The HTML parser" %}.

 Serializing HTML means to do the opposite of parsing, i.e., start with a DOM representation of a document, and turning it to a string.
-This is discussed in the *Serializing HTML* chapter.
+This is discussed in {% ref "serializing", "Chapter 5.
+Serializing" %}.

 A tool that is handy for quickly trying what DOM tree is produced for a piece of HTML markup is the [*Live DOM Viewer*](http://software.hixie.ch/utilities/js/live-dom-viewer/), which Ian Hickson created when he was writing the HTML parser specification.
 Give it a try!